jettan/ur_modern_driver/README.md

 # ur_modern_driver

+## DISCLAIMER: The force_based_pos_trajectory controller in this branch is in development phase.
+USE AT OWN RISK OR DO NOT USE AT ALL!

 A new driver for the UR3/UR5/UR10 robot arms from Universal Robots.
 It is designed to replace the old driver transparently, while solving some issues, improving usability as well as enabling compatibility  of ros_control.

 ## Improvements